ChereeNielson/MemoryGame/README.md

 ## Goal ##
 To click through the entire assortment of Care Bear cards without clicking the same Care Bear twice.
 Can you do it?

-Want to put your memory to the test?
+Do you "Care-a-Lot" and want to put your memory to the test?
 Click [here](https://chereenielson.github.io/MemoryGame/) to play!!

 <p align="center">
 <img align="center" src="/public/images/Cousins.gif" width="100%"/>